Artist Statement

-Working in photography, drawing, and painting I explore a connections to the sea and the passage of time.
-Through large charcoal drawings and painted interventions on printed materials, cardboard, packing materials, and wood, I seek to evoke the enduring interaction between water, land, and human experience.
+As a visual artist working across photography, drawing, and painting, I explore the connections between oceanic and desert landscapes and the passage of time.
+My large charcoal drawings and painted interventions on found materials—such as printed matter, cardboard, and wood—evoke the enduring dialogue between water, land, and human experience.

-Martin Cox, a lifelong photographer from Southampton, UK, transitioned into drawing and painting during the pandemic, exploring themes rooted in his personal experiences and family history with seafaring.
-After showcasing his work in London galleries, Cox embarked on a transatlantic artistic journey, drawing inspiration from California’s landscapes and exhibiting in New York City and San Francisco.
-His explorations led him to Iceland, where his solo exhibition blending photography and collage was exhibited in a Husavik Art & Culture Museum.
-Cox’s current focus on charcoal and paint extends his maritime themes onto unconventional surfaces like cardboard and old documents, deftly weaving personal narratives, cultural nuances, and environmental concerns into his visual repertoire.
+Artist Bio Born in the UK and currently residing in Los Angeles, Martin Cox is a lifelong photographer from Southampton who transitioned to drawing and painting during the pandemic.
+His work explores themes deeply rooted in his personal experiences and family history with seafaring.
+After showcasing his art in London galleries, Cox embarked on a transatlantic journey, drawing inspiration from California’s diverse landscapes and exhibiting in New York City and San Francisco.
+His artistic explorations took him to Iceland, where he presented a solo exhibition that blended photography and collage at the Husavik Art & Culture Museum.
+Cox’s current focus on charcoal drawing and painting extends his maritime themes onto unconventional surfaces, including cardboard and old documents.
+He also creates large-scale drawings on archival paper and engaging collages, deftly weaving personal narratives, cultural nuances, and environmental concerns into his visual repertoire.

 SELECTED SOLO EXHIBITIONS